-Child transported to Starship Hospital in critical condition after incident outside SkyCity
+Child transported to Starship Hospital in critical condition after incident at SkyCity

 Police confirmed they assisted ambulance at an incident on Federal St at 5.39pm but had no further information to provide.

-Meanwhile, a spokeswoman for SkyCity Entertainment Group said they were not able to provide the Herald with details about the incident.
+Meanwhile, a spokeswoman for SkyCity Entertainment Group said the incident took place on the premises but could not disclose further details with the Herald.

 She said it was "strictly a medical issue" and further details would need to be provided by emergency services.